 While the overall healthcare picture gets murkier, an oasis such as mobile urgent care house calls with predictable pricing becomes even more comforting to seniors.
 Many have heard or experienced the horror story of leaving the hospital after a major health crisis such as a heart attack, only to get a humongous bill presented to them as they depart.
 Why would anyone in healthcare do something so stressful as to potentially trigger another health crisis?

 It’s time to do it better.
 Connect with DispatchHealth by phone, online or through an Android or iPhone app.
-A DispatchHealth medical technician and nurse practitioner or physician assistant will come to you in a timely fashion, provide extremely affordable care, and diagnose and treat everything from the flu, norovirus and nosebleeds to joint pain, fall injuries and pneumonia.
+A DispatchHealth medical technician (DHMT) and nurse practitioner or physician assistant will come to you in a timely fashion, provide extremely affordable care, and diagnose and treat everything from the flu, norovirus and nosebleeds to joint pain, fall injuries and pneumonia.

 Reach out to DispatchHealth to re-discover how healthcare can heal the body and provide peace of mind.